structurely/ecs-autoscale/README.md

 **Step 1: Define the cluster scaling requirements**

-We create a YAML file `./lambda/clusters/my_cluster.yml`.
+Create a YAML file `./lambda/clusters/my_cluster.yml`.

 > NOTE: The name of the YAML file sans extension must exactly match the name of the cluster on ECS.